Get the FREE one-click dictionary software for Windows

 "The oil well blew out"

-Derived forms: blown out, blowing out, blowouts, blew out, blows out
+Derived forms: blown out, blowing out, blowouts, blows out, blew out

-Type of: break, break down, catch fire, celebration, combust, conflagrate, conk out [informal], die, erupt, extinguish, fail, festivity, give out, give way, go, go bad, ignite, malfunction, pack up [Brit, informal], quench, snuff out, take fire, triumph, victory
+Type of: break, break down, catch fire, celebration, combust, conflagrate, conk out [informal], die, erupt, extinguish, fail, festivity, give out, give up the ghost [informal], give way, go, go bad, ignite, malfunction, pack up [Brit, informal], quench, snuff out, take fire, triumph, victory

 Encyclopedia: Blowout, Texas